 Why do trust claims have time limits?

-Our law generally operates on the basis that legal proceedings must be formally commenced within a specified time period.
+To encourage prompt action and to protect against the indefinite threat of litigation, our law generally operates on the basis that legal proceedings must be formally commenced within a specified time period.
 This is known as “limitation” and is set out in the Limitation Act 1980.
-It is intended to encourage prompt action and to protect against the indefinite threat of litigation.
 Limitation relevant to trusts is set out in section 21of the Limitation Act 1980.

 How to avoid a limitation problem when using TOLATA